About Rawlins

 Jail & Inmate Records

-The Carbon County Detention Center in Rawlins serves as the primary facility for housing inmates throughout Carbon County.
+The Carbon County Detention Center in Rawlins is the primary facility for housing inmates throughout Carbon County.
 When someone is booked, the process includes fingerprinting, photographing, and recording personal information.
 Current detainee information can be obtained through an inmate lookup provided by the Sheriff's Office.
 Visitation must be scheduled in advance, and visitors are expected to follow specific guidelines concerning conduct and permissible items.

 Arrest Records

 The Carbon County Sheriff's Office maintains arrest records for Carbon County.
 Residents and attorneys seeking these records can request them by contacting the office directly and following procedures outlined under the Wyoming Public Records Act.
 A typical arrest record contains the individual's name, date of arrest, charges filed, and booking details.
-These documents serve crucial roles in legal proceedings and background checks, ensuring transparency and accountability in local law enforcement activities.
+These documents serve crucial roles in legal proceedings and background checks, for openness and accountability in local law enforcement activities.

 Criminal Records